 Get involved in the NEST community

-Since its first release in 1994, NEST has gathered a large and experienced user and developer community.
+Since its first release in 1994, NEST has gathered a large, experienced user and developer community.

 The community ensures systematic code review and continuous integration testing to maintain high code quality standards.
-Beyond daily collaboration via GitHub, users and developers can interact via the NEST User Mailing List, NEST Hackathons and fortnightly Open NEST Developer Video Conferences, as well as the annual NEST Conference.
+Beyond daily collaboration via GitHub, users and developers can interact via the NEST User Mailing List, NEST Hackathons, fortnightly Open NEST Developer Video Conferences, and the annual NEST Conference.
 At the conference, everyone is welcome to join talks and discussions, share success stories, exchange advice and learn about current developments in and beyond NEST spiking network simulation and its applications.